Worst-Case Scenario: Firms wrestle with supply bottlenecks

 He had no idea.

-In a twist that Poses never could have predicted, his game itself would become caught up in the latest fallout from the health crisis: a backlogged global supply chain that means shipping delays and rocketing freight costs.
+In a twist that Poses never could have predicted, his game itself would become caught up in the latest fallout from the health crisis: a backlogged global supply chain that has delayed shipments around the world and sent freight costs rocketing.

 Worst-Case Scenario, produced in China, was supposed to reach U.S. retailer Target’s distribution centers in early June.
 Instead, the games were stuck for weeks at the Port of Seattle and didn't arrive until mid-July.